Rosita2218/Canva-Docs-to-Decks/CANVA DOCS TO DECKS.md/README.md

 ## Conclusion<a name="Conclusion"></a>

 To summarize, Canva Docs to Decks is a fantastic tool for quickly creating eye-catching presentations.
-Canva's user-friendly interface, collaborative features, and an extensive collection of templates make it simple for anyone to create, share, and export presentations, whether they are for a group presentation, a pitch, a proposal, or a training session, or you simply need to create stunning documents quickly and easily that will capture your audience's attention.<br/>
+Canva's user-friendly interface, collaborative features, and extensive collection of templates make it simple for anyone to create, share, and export presentations, whether they are for a group presentation, a pitch, a proposal, or a training session, or you simply need to create stunning documents quickly and easily that will capture your audience's attention.<br/>

 ## FAQS<a name="FAQS"></a>

-**Q Can my presentation be edited by someone else?**<br/>
+**Q Can someone else edit my presentation?**<br/>
-**A** Yes, anyone you give permission to can edit your presentation.
+**A** Yes, anyone you permit can edit your presentation.
 When you share the link to your presentation with others, you can grant them access to edit only, comment only, or view only. <br/>

 **Q Is Canva Docs to Decks free?**<br/>
 **A** Canva Docs to Decks is available in both free and paid versions.
-You can create presentations with a limited number of templates and design elements in the free version.
-Canva Pro, on the other hand, allows you to add advanced features that better suit your needs, such as branding, analytics, custom fonts, and even unlimited team members for collaboration.<br/>
+In the free version, you can create presentations with a limited number of templates and design elements.<br/> Canva Pro, on the other hand, allows you to add advanced features that better suit your needs, such as branding, analytics, custom fonts, and even unlimited team members for collaboration.<br/>

-**Q Is there a mobile app for Canva docs to Decks?**<br/>
+**Q Is there a mobile app for Canva Docs to Decks?**<br/>
 **A** Canva Docs to Decks is available as a feature in the Canva mobile app for both iOS and Android.